ST10258124/INSY7314-POE/README.md

 # Introduction

 This application is visual code application that will allow the users to login and logout.
-The user will also be able to register on the application and once logged in they will be able to make payments to through the application .
+The user will also be able to register on the application and once logged in they will be able to make payments to through the application.
+The employyes will have access to the patments in the system and will be able to approve them if needed.